mgcooper/icemodel/icemodel/+icemodel/+couplers/README.md

 # icemodel.couplers

-Purpose: surface-column coupling workflows and convergence control.
+Purpose: surface-column couplers and helpers.

-Public entrypoints:
+Contents:

 - `solve_surface_column_dirichlet`
+  - Couples the surface energy balance to the column with a Dirichlet surface temperature.
 - `solve_surface_column_robin`
+  - Couples the surface energy balance to the column with a Robin surface condition.
 - `solve_skin_surface_column`

-Shared:
+  - Couples the skin surface temperature to the subsurface column.

+Functions used by all couplers:

+- `accelerate_coupler_iterate`
-- `accelerate_coupler_iterate` accelerates one Picard step on T_sfc, and all three solvers call it.
+  - Accelerates one Picard step on T_sfc.
 It applies Aitken with relaxation as the fallback, then a safeguarded secant step when the last two residuals bracket a root.
+All three solvers call it.
+- `initialize_coupler_history`
-- `initialize_coupler_history` returns the empty iterate history that the accelerator expects.
+  - Returns the empty iterate history used by `accelerate_coupler_iterate`.
-- `initialize_solver_diag` returns the fixed-schema observability record the two column couplers (`solve_surface_column_dirichlet`, `solve_surface_column_robin`) fill and return as their final output.
-  `solve_skin_surface_column` returns its plain `n_iters` count instead.

-Outputs:
-- Both column couplers return `[T_sfc, T_ice, f_ice, f_liq, U_vap, L_vap,
-  k_eff, ok_seb, ok_ieb, ok_cpl, diag]`. `U_vap` is the accepted face vapor
-  mass flux. `L_vap` is its face donor latent heat;
-  `icemodel.column.couple_vapor_step` uses it to route mass to the phase the solve's energy carried.

-Recovery:
-- The Robin coupler owns recovery as default behavior.
-When the inner solve is healthy but the outer loop exhausts its iterations, the coupler reruns once from the entry state.
-The rerun disables acceleration and sets relaxation to the conservative cap `cpl_alpha_min`.
-It self-suppresses when the primary policy is already that conservative pair. `diag.cpl_phase` and `diag.cpl_recovered` record the path; the driver counts accepted recoveries in the per-forcing-step `cpl_recovery_count` channel.
-Failure dumps are sequence-numbered per session, so successive failures do not overwrite each other.

-Rules:
-- own Picard/Aitken and cross-domain convergence logic here
-- call surface and column contracts; do not absorb their physics policy
+- `initialize_solver_settings`
+  - Returns the settings used by the couplers and timestep controls.
+These settings include `dt_full_step`, `maxsubstep`, and `debug`.
+- `initialize_solver_diag`
+  - Returns the forcing-step diagnostics record. `diag.substep` is the default record for one solve attempt.
+- `update_solver_diag`
+  - Copies an accepted `diag.substep` into the forcing-step record and counts substeps accepted with recovery settings.

+Recovery mode:

+- Each coupler makes one attempt with its input settings.
+  `icemodel.timestepping.checksubstep` handles a failed attempt.
+An outer-loop failure after successful inner solves gets one retry at the same `dt` when the input settings do not already match recovery mode.
+The retry disables acceleration and sets `cpl_alpha` to `cpl_recovery_alpha`.
+A failed recovery attempt shortens `dt`.
+After `maxsubstep` failures, `checksubstep` forces an advance.
+- `update_solver_diag` adds each accepted recovery substep to `cpl_recovery_count`.
+Failure dumps use a session sequence number.